nhsconnect/nhslogin/src/what-is-provisioning.md

 There are two parts to the account provisioning process:

 <h3>1.
 Healthcare professional flow</h3>

 Healthcare staff use the Provisioning API to start the process.
 Here's what happens:

 1. The patient’s demographic details and the organisation’s ODS code are submitted
-2. The system checks eligibility and validates the patient’s details against the Personal Demographics Service (PDS)
+2. The system checks eligibility and validates the patient’s details against PDS
 3. A response is returned with either a provisioning ID or an error
 4. An email is sent to the patient with instructions to complete their account setup